 “Because it is important for individuals within the Goth scene to be able to celebrate their culture in their own way.
 ‘Also, it is important for younger people who are either thinking about joining the Goth community or looking for like-minded people to be able to see the strength and how welcoming others within the scene are.
 ‘It’s somewhere people can go and not be judged“.

 – Sylvia Lancaster.
 Metro UK.
 2018

 Don’t worry if you never go to clubs or parties.
-You can always celebrate it reading a good gothic poem or novel, like Poe or Walpole, and listening to wonderful bands from the Goth classics like Sister of Mercy to the gothic metal band Sirenia.
-Or, why not watching The Addams Family Series again?
+You can always celebrate it by reading a good gothic poem or novel, like Poe or Walpole, and listening to wonderful bands from the Goth classics like Sister of Mercy to the gothic metal band Sirenia.
+Or, why not watch The Addams Family Series again?
 You can always check Gothic Websites, literary magazines and social media for quotes and recommendations.

 𝐻𝑎𝑝𝑝𝑦 𝑊𝑜𝑟𝑙𝑑 𝐺𝑜𝑡𝘩 𝐷𝑎𝑦!